f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | One or more openshift certificates has expired or is expiring.                                           |
 +------------------+----------------------------------------------------------------------------------------------------------+

-One or more openshift certificates has expired or is expiring.
+One or more Openshift certificates has expired or is expiring.

 .. code-block:: bash